-(ii) such child does not have a fear of returning to the child’s country of nationality or of last habitual residence owing to a credible fear of persecution; and
+(ii) such child does not have a fear of returning to the child’s country of nationality or of last habitual residence owing to a credible fear of persecution .

-(iii) the child is able to make an independent decision to withdraw the child’s application for admission to the United States.

 (B) RETURN- An immigration officer who finds an unaccompanied alien child described in subparagraph (A) at a land border or port of entry of the United States and determines that such child is inadmissible under the Immigration and Nationality Act (8 U.S.C.
-1101 et seq.) may--
+1101 et seq.) --

-(i) permit such child to withdraw the child’s application for admission pursuant to section 235(a)(4) of the Immigration and Nationality Act (8 U.S.C.
+(i) may permit such child to withdraw the child’s application for admission pursuant to section 235(a)(4) of the Immigration and Nationality Act (8 U.S.C.
 1225(a)(4)); and

-(ii) return such child to the child’s country of nationality or country of last habitual residence.
+(ii) shall return such child to the child’s country of nationality or country of last habitual residence.

-(C) CONTIGUOUS COUNTRY AGREEMENTS- The Secretary of State shall negotiate agreements between the United States and countries contiguous to the United States with respect to the repatriation of children.
+(C) AGREEMENTS WITH FOREIGN COUNTRIES- The Secretary of State may negotiate agreements between the United States and any foreign country that the Secretary determines appropriate with respect to the repatriation of children.
 Such agreements shall be designed to protect children from severe forms of trafficking in persons, and shall, at a minimum, provide that--

 (i) no child shall be returned to the child’s country of nationality or of last habitual residence unless returned to appropriate employees or officials, including child welfare officials where available, of the accepting country’s government;